steadev/capacitor-kakao-plugin/README.md

 ---

-Both for web, app.
+It is for both web and app.

 In case of app, it returns `KakaoStatus` which notice kakao token status.

 <b>Parameter(only for web)</b>